colinsheppard/pevi/plug-in_electric_vehicle_infrastructure_model_description.md

 | batteryCapacity (kWh) | The default quantity of stored energy by the battery bank when fully charged.
 If the vehicle is a PHEV, then the battery capacity indicates the amount of energy available to drive the vehicle in charge depleting mode.
 | electricFuelConsumption (kWh / mile)|The default amount of battery electricity required to travel 1 mile.
 | hybridFuelConsumption (gallon / mile) | The default fuel amount of gasoline required to travel 1 mile for a PHEV in charge sustaining mode.
 (N/A for BEVs).
-Demography (static) | homeTAZ | The home TAZ of the driver, this is not necessarily where the driver begins the day, but rather is inferred based upon the trip type column in the drivers itinerary (see below).
+Demography (static) | homeTAZ | The home TAZ of the driver.
+This is not necessarily where the driver begins the day, but rather is inferred based upon the trip type column in the drivers itinerary (see below).
 | probabilityOfUnneededCharge | The probability that the driver will choose to attempt to charge their vehicle despite not actually needing the charge.
 Operation (dynamic) | state | A discrete integer value that represents the current state of a driver (Home, Traveling, Waiting, Charging, Staging or Stranded), and used to decide which procedures to execute.
 | currentTAZ | The TAZ where the driver is currently located, set to “nobody” while in transit.
 | stateOfCharge | The fraction of useable energy remaining in the vehicle’s battery.
 A value of 1 indicates a fully charged battery and a value of 0 indicates the battery is effectively empty.
 Note, if the vehicle is a PHEV, then 0 indicates charge sustaining mode which does not imply the battery is fully depleted.
 | currentCharger | The charger with which the driver is currently charging.
 Set to ‘nobody’ if the driver is not charging.
 | itinerary, currentItinRow | A compound variable containing the intended itinerary of the driver for one day.
-Each row of the itinerary represents a single trip and includes the following columns: **(format the list here)**
+Each row of the itinerary represents a single trip and includes the following columns:
+| | - *itinFrom:* origin TAZ
+| | - *itinTo:* destintion TAZ
+| | - *itinDepart:* departure time (decimal hour of the day)
+| | ~~- *itinTripType:* type of trip (e.g. HW for home to work, WO for work to other, etc.)~~
+| | - *itinChangeFlag:* (“none”, “delay”, “reroute”)
+| | - *itinDelayAmount:*
+| | The variable currentItinRow is used to keep track of the next trip in the driver’s itinerary (or the current trip if the driver state is “traveling”).
+This model description uses the following variable names to describe specific cells in the itinerary table:
+| | - *itinNextDepartTime:* the departure time associated with the next trip in the itinerary
 | willingToRoam? | Boolean value that indicates whether the driver would consider traveling to a neighboring or en-route TAZ to charge.
 Tracking (dynamic) | numDenials | The number of occurrences when the driver wanted/needed to charge but was unable due to a lack of available chargers.